How to get here

 Lake Tuusula is the epitome of Finnish serenity, and only half an hour’s drive from the centre of Helsinki and 15 minutes from the international Helsinki Airport.
 Here, Finnish nature with its beautiful lake scenery radiates the elemental energy of Finnish culture.
 Several renowned masters of Finnish literature, music, and other arts lived and worked in these surroundings during the boom of Finnish national culture in the late 19th and early 20th century, the most famous of them being the composer Jean Sibelius.
 Nowadays Tuusulanjärvi lake region is a home to a vibrant cultural scene and inspiring events of many flavours.

 The lake Tuusulanjärvi is surrounded by two municipalities, Järvenpää and Tuusula.
 The area’s delightful restaurants and peaceful accommodation facilities are worth a visit.

 By public transport

-Take a commuter train from the airport (train P) to the Tikkurila railway station, and continue by taking commuter train R or D toward Riihimäki.
+Take a commuter train from the airport (train P) to the Tikkurila railway station, and continue by taking commuter train R toward Riihimäki.
 Get off the train in Järvenpää.
 There is a train about every half hour.
 R trains stop also in ”Ainola” station, which is within a 1 km walk of Ainola and Ahola, and a 2 km walk of Kallio-Kuninkala.

 When you are on the airport exit road, take the Tuusula ramp to the ring road Ilmakehä, turn left onto Junkersintie, and drive up the highway Tuusulanväylä toward Tuusula.